omeka/omeka-s-enduser/modules/CSVImport.md

 - *Comment*: make a note on the import.
 - *Resource Template*: select a resource template from the drop-down menu to apply to the imported items
 - *Class*: select a class from the drop-down menu to apply to the imported items
-- *Item Sets*: add the imported items to a specific item set or sets using the select menu
+- *Item Sets*: add the imported items to a specific item set or sets using the select menu (required)
 - *Owner*: set the owner for the Items by selecting  from the drop-down menu.
 - *Multivalue Separator*: enter the multivalue separator character here, if using
       - The columns of data in your CSV should be separated by commas, however within those columns you can add a special character to create multiple inputs, for example a semicolon.